-Subcontracted activities shall be allowed up to a limit of 25% of the project value, provided that prior approval is attained from the Council before subcontracting to ensure fair procurement procedures.
+Subcontracted activities shall be allowed up to a limit of 25% of the project value and must follow fair procurement procedures.
+Such activities should be discussed with the Council at application stage to ensure eligibility.

 Additional Provisions

 Eligible Costs are to conform to the following and are subject to the final audit scrutiny: